hacksparrow/apoc/README.md

 ## Configuration

-Apoc will look for your neo4j configuration details in two places - environment variables and apoc.yml in your home directory, in that order.
+Apoc will look for your Neo4j configuration details in two places - `.apoc.yml` file in your home directory and in your shell's environment variables.

-**Environment variables**

-NEO4J_HOST
-NEO4J_PORT
-NEO4J_USERNAME
-NEO4J_PASSWORD

-**apoc.yml**:
+**.apoc.yml**:

 ```
+protocol: http
 host: 192.168.0.8
 port: 2902
 username: neo4j
 password: neo4j
 ```

+**Environment variables**

+NEO4J_PROTOCOL=http
+NEO4J_HOST=192.168.0.8
+NEO4J_PORT=7474
+NEO4J_USERNAME=neo4j
+NEO4J_PASSWORD=j4neo

-Hostname and port will default to 127.0.0.1 and 4747, respectively.
+The value define din the environment variables will take precedence over the values set in `.apoc.yml`. `host` and `port` will default to 127.0.0.1 and 7474, respectively.

 ## Apoc Cypher File

-An Apoc Cypher file is a text file with **.acf** extension, which contains Cypher queries in it with extended acf features.
-Here is an example.
+An Apoc Cypher file is a plain-text file with a .acf extension, which contains Cypher queries in it with extended ACF.

 The contents of the main acf file: